This page will help you navigate the process of purchasing an industrial/commercial blast pot for your specific business needs.

 There are two styles of blast pots:

 A pressure release system acts in the following manner.
-When the deadman attached to your blast hose is activated, it sends a signal to pressurize the pot and convey abrasive into the hose and out the nozzle.
+When the deadman attached to your blast hose is activated, it sends a signal to pressurise the pot and convey abrasive into the hose and out the nozzle.
 Each time you release the deadman, it signals the pot to release this pressure into the air.
-The critical thing to understand here is that the pot needs to re-pressurize each time you depress the deadman.
-Even if pressurization only take a few seconds, you can imagine how much time is chipped away over the course of a day, week, or several weeks.
+The critical thing to understand here is that the pot needs to re-pressurise each time you depress the deadman.
+Even if pressurisation only take a few seconds, you can imagine how much time is chipped away over the course of a day, week, or several weeks.

 If you are doing blasting work that requires spot blasting, or constant stop/start moving about, you will save between 5-10% of your abrasive cost by using a pressure hold system.
 In fact, we recommend that all industrial blasters use pressure hold, its faster, and saves abrasive.